ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Issue #748 to remove container setting for groups.<br/>Status: Open.

 2. Issue #620 where setting the icon text background to transparent doesn't work.<br/>Status: Open.
-Found that this issue happens if labelBackgroundColor=none is before the image; statement in icon style, so place the labelBackgroundColor=none to anywhere after the image; statement.<br/>
+This issue happens if labelBackgroundColor=none is before the image; statement in icon style, so place the labelBackgroundColor=none to anywhere after the image; statement.<br/>

-3. Issue #839 to request moving the labelBackgroundColor=none to after the image; statement for IBM icons in lieu of #620.<br/>
+3. Issue #839 to move labelBackgroundColor=none to after image; statement for IBM icons.<br/>
 Status: Open.

 Fixed Issues:

-1. Issue #724 where icons dropped onto a container would not stay in the container when the container is moved.
-The problem was only on FF browser.
+1. Issue #724 where icons dropped onto container in FF would not stay in container when container is moved.

 2. Issue #723 where overlaying a box across other boxes may cause underlying boxes to expand and have to be resized such as when placing a security group box across multiple subnet boxes.
 This scenario is working as designed so draw.io added a new property "expand" to swimlanes for our boxes.
 The current behavior is the default with expand=1 and our boxes are set to expand=0.